williamgilpin/howto/osx_bugs.md

     <cmdReturns name="find $$ -name MacOSX10.13.sdk" />

-Oddly, the operating system version you are using is not equivalent to the name of the SDK file.
+The operating system version you are using is not equivalent to the name of the SDK file.
 I am using macOS 10.12.6, but the SDK file was named `MacOSX10.13.sdk`

 ## External hard drive not ejected properly, and now it won't mount